nyu-daniel-zint/intro-to-computer-science-2024-spring/slides/starter-kit.md

 `String` is not a primitive data type, it's an object-oriented `class`.

-- Only primitive data types with the same value are guaranteed to be stored in the same spot in memory
+- Only primitive data types can be compared with `==`
-- So two Strings with the same value may be stored in different spots in memory
+- Two Strings with the same value may be stored in different spots in memory
-- So the `==` operator may not always result in a `true`, when comparing two Strings, even those with the same text.
+- The `==` operator may not always result in a `true`, when comparing two Strings, even those with the same text.
-- So use the `.equals()` method for Strings instead.
+- Use the `.equals()` method for Strings instead.

 ```java
 String x = "hello";